xmunoz/bugzilla2gitlab/README.md

 ## Caveats

 Every comment or mention in GitLab typically sends a notification.
 This is true even for comments/issues created programatically.
 To avoid users inboxes being flooded with meaningless email notifications and avoid overwhelming your SMTP servers, GitLab users should disable all email notifications (global and group-specific) just prior to the running of this script.
-This can be done through the [gitlab UI](https://gitlab.com/profile/notifications).
+This can be done through the [Gitlab UI](https://gitlab.com/profile/notifications).

 Further, this tools requires Gitlab [sudo](https://docs.gitlab.com/ce/api/#sudo).
 If you need a tool that works without sudo, take a look at [FreeDesktop's migration tool](https://gitlab.freedesktop.org/freedesktop/bztogl).